skcoll-umd/722_HTN_CybORG/README.md

 ## Component Details
 ### Experimentation Layer
 Entry point for experiments.
 Initializes the environment and Red Agent.
 It runs the simulation loop, comparing different "Lazy Lookahead" factors ($k$).
-### Agent Layer
+### Agent Controller
-Core logic and planning.
+Core logic for Blue Agent.
 Defines the HTN Domain (Tasks and Methods).
 Contains the run_cage_controller which decides when to call the planner and when to execute the next step of an existing plan.
+### Planning Layer
+Interface to GTPyhop planner.
+State information is paseed to GTPyhop and a plan is returned to be execugted by the
 ### Translation Layer
 Interface between Gym and Planner.
 Converts the CybORG++ miniCAGE observation vector into a Symbolic Python object.
 It also maps action strings (e.g., "restore_host h0") to integer IDs (e.g., 42).